 Global Configuration objects can be contained in a driver, driver set, or library.
-For more information, see "Global Configuration Value Definition Editor" in the NetIQ Identity Manager Policies in Designer guide.
+For more information, see "Global Configuration Value Definition Editor" in the NetlQ Identity Manager - Using Designer to Create Policies guide.

-19.4 Naming Convention for GCVs
+Naming Convention for GCVs

 The GCV naming convention addresses the different types of GCVs, the different purposes of the GCVs, and the scopes of the GCVs.